- This event has passed.

 In this 90-minute class with Sarah Peyton, we will look at the research into fairness, how it shows up in humans, and how to use this knowledge to imagine improving the unfair systems we live in.

-- Purchase includes invitation to the live webinar and post-webinar access to access the recording + slides.
-The slides include research citations where relevant.
+- Purchase includes access to the recording + slides, including research citations when relevant.

 Cost and How to Register